httrieu/cse15l-lab-reports/lab-report-1-week-2.md

     - Open a new terminal
     ![Image](report1.jpg)
     - If you don't already know your username and password for your course-specific account you can find it [HERE](https://sdacs.ucsd.edu/~icc/index.php)
-    - Now, with your terminal, you need to put this command in: "ssh cs15lsp22zz@ieng6.ucsd.edu", with the email being your username you found in the step above
+    - Now, with your terminal, you need to put this command in: *ssh cs15lsp22zz@ieng6.ucsd.edu* , with the email being your username you found in the step above
     ![Image](ssh.jpg)
     - It will then prompt you for your password, while you type it  in, it will not appear for security reasons.
 Press enter when done to log in.
     ![Image](ssh2.jpg)